Miha-x64/Lychee/README.md

 * Simple and easy-to-use
 * Lightweight: persistence + properties + android-bindings define <1500 methods, many of them are `inline fun`s
+* zero reflection <small>([the only use of kotlin.reflect](https://github.com/Miha-x64/Lychee/blob/ccea2e165f0da5dbaedac2d3562c4a843614241f/properties/src/main/kotlin/net/aquadc/properties/operatorsInline.kt#L168-L179) is required if you delegate your Kotlin property to a Lychee `Property` and [eliminated by Kotlin 1.3.70+ compiler](https://youtrack.jetbrains.com/issue/KT-14513))</small>
-* Extensible: not confined to Android, JavaFX or whatever
+* Extensible: not confined to Android, JavaFX or whatever (want MPP?
+File an issue with sample use-cases)
 * Single-threaded and concurrent (lock-free) properties are supported
 * Ready to use MVVM/data-binding for Android and JavaFX
 * Sweet with View DSLs like